Users can't connect to RAS farm via HALB:

 Each HALB has assigned virtual IP to it.

-Currently HALB appliance is compatible only with version 3.2.0-4 of Linux kernel.
+HALB appliance version compatibility only with version 3.2.0-4 of Linux kernel for the moment when issue was actual.
 If automatic updates were turned on during the deployment of HALB, it will upgrade itself to newer versions of kernel, boot into it after restart and become inoperative.

 Parallels team is aware of the issue and is working on it.